emper0r/IVAO-status/README.rst

 SPECIAL THANKS
 ==============
-- rowinggolfer at #pyqt in irc.freenode.net
-  (for show me how Qt works with VERY cool examples :-) ), and other friends at #pyqt in irc.freenode.net to help me sometimes too.
+- rowinggolfer (for show me how Qt works with VERY cool examples :-) ), and other friends at #pyqt in irc.freenode.net to help me sometimes too.

-- All friends of #pyar in irc.freenode.net as facundobatista and many others :)
+- All friends of #pyar in irc.freenode.net starting by facundobatista, StyXman, jmg, dlitvakb and many others :)

 - Arnd Wippermann to help me at OpenLayers-list for show me how javascript works and Google Layer with OpenStreetMap